rrovetto/Orbital-Space-Ontology-Project/README.md

 * [5] "[Ontology Architectures for the Orbital Space Environment and Space Situational Awareness Domain](http://ceur-ws.org/Vol-1660/womocoe-paper3.pdf)", Rovetto, R.J.
 International Workshop on Ontology Modularity, Contextuality, and Evolution at the 9th International Conference on Formal Ontology in Information Systems.

-* [6] "Orbital Debris Ontology" (PPT presentation), presented at Center for Orbital Debris Education and Research (CODER), University of Maryland, College Park, MD, USA, 2016.
+* [6] "[Orbital Debris Ontology](http://dx.doi.org/10.13140/RG.2.2.26231.21928)" (PPT presentation), presented at Center for Orbital Debris Education and Research (CODER), University of Maryland, College Park, MD, USA, 15-17 November 2016.
 Panel URL= http://www.coder.umd.edu/coder2016/sessions

 * [7] "[An Ontology for Satellite Databases](https://link.springer.com/article/10.1007/s12145-017-0290-x)", Robert J. Rovetto.
 Earth Science Informatics, April 2017.
 DOI:10.1007/s12145-017-0290-x

+“Ontologies – Creating Human-centered Taxonomies to Annotate Data” in Data Discovery - Summer 2017 (p.15), magazine by ISSUU, SecondMuse.

 ## History, Author Bio-Contextual-Efforts
 This has been a pursuit since 2011 when I conceived of the concept for applying ontology to the orbital debris domain to help ameliorate the OD hazard via ontology-based data-sharing and integration (verifying documents and references available upon request).
 I continue to search for an opportunity to work sustainably on and complete this project, ideally in a team environment with professionals with the required knowledge, e.g., astrodynamics, astroinformatics, computer science, and ontological engineering.
 I have developed enough paper concepts to make this a PhD project, but also seek to enter a space discipline degree program, with astronauitcs and orbital dynamics being my original passions.